 WBGU-TV knows that a diverse workforce, management team, and Community Advisory Board contribute greatly to our knowledge and understanding of Northwest and West Central Ohio’s diverse communities, and to our ability to deliver content and services that will help us attract, grow and engage audiences and help them to achieve their full potential.
 We endeavor to recruit from a broad pool of candidates enabling us to hire and promote qualified candidates with a variety of cultural and ethnic backgrounds, personal experiences and characteristics, and talents that reasonably reflect the diverse needs and interests of the communities served by WBGU-TV.

-WBGU-TV employs 9 full time white women, 2 African American males and 11 white males.
-There were 4 African American females, 3 Hispanic females and 20 white females employed at WBGU-TV during the FY14 year.
-In addition, there was 1 African American male, 1 Hispanic male and 24 white males.
-Our PACT board was made up of 7 white female and 7 white males during FY14.
+WBGU-TV employs 6 full time white women, 2 African American males and 10 white males.
+Our student employee makeup is as follows: there were 4 African American females, 3 Hispanic females and 20 white females employed at WBGU-TV during the FY15 year.
+In addition, there was 2 African American male, 1 Hispanic male and 24 white males.
+Our PACT board was made up of 5 white female, 1 African American female and 6 white males at the end of FY15.

-We have had a hiring freeze for several years and will continue that in the future.
-However, our goal in the next several years is to continue finding students with a variety of cultural and ethnic backgrounds to work at WBGU-TV.
-Our focus has been hiring students of color as interns and we have had 2 African American females fulfill that role.
+We hired 1 interim Producer/Director position this year, but were unable to find a minority candidate to fill the position, even after advertising in minority publications.
+However, we still continue finding students with a variety of cultural and ethnic backgrounds to work at WBGU-TV.
+Our focus has been hiring students of color as interns and we have had 1 African American females fulfill that role.
 In addition, our goal is to expand our PACT board to also include individuals with a variety of cultural and ethnic backgrounds.
+We were able to include an African American female on our board this year.
 We will be replacing several board members in the next several years, so we have made that our focus in the future.

 For more information on WBGU-TV’s EEO Outreach and EEO Activities, please visit WBGU-TV’s online public file.
 For more information on WBGU-TV’s Diversity Policy, please read our Annual Diversity Report